ARMummert/Web-Developer-Portfolio-Application/README.md

 8. UI Interface
     - Figma for UI design of each web page
 9. Hosting Service
-    - Dreamhost for hosting my portfolio application (www.mummertar.xyz)
+    - Dreamhost for hosting my portfolio application (https://www.mummertar.xyz)
+    - Heroku for backend and frontend deployment

 # INSTALLATION
 ## Clone or download this project repository